 1 Credit Course: More than 2 absences = 0.0

 Once you have secured an internship and submitted the completed and signed Experiential Learning Agreement form, you are not required to attend the Thursday class meets; go to your internship.

-Students who have not secured an internship are required to attend the Thursday class meetings (except for the final presentations); come prepared to work on your applications, cover letters, and portfolios.
+Students who have not secured an internship are required to attend the Thursday class meetings; come prepared to work on your applications, cover letters, and portfolios.
 Students who come unprepared to work will not receive attendance credit for the class.

 (may run longer depending on presentations)

 GRDSN 267 Grading is based upon the completion of the internship experience and the Employer Final Evaluation.

 Students receiving "Average" final evaluation scores receive a 3.0

 To move toward a 4.0 students must exceed expectations on the mid-term and final evaluations in attitude, dependability, communications, human relations, job knowledge, job skills and job performance.